laelbarlow/amoebae/README.md

       indicates inclusion of a sequence as a representative of the query used, and '-' indicates that the sequence is too distantly related to the query to be relevant.
-    - Note: If you decide to re-run the workflow from this point, perhaps after adding additional genome or query files, then first delete or archive the existing results subdirectory to prevent errors.
+    - Note: If your `results/Ref_seqs_1_auto_predictions.csv` file is missing search results that you expected it to contain, then you may be using the wrong protein FASTA file for one or more reference genomes.
+Check that you have specified the relevant URLs in the `config/genomes.csv` file and/or correctly named the relevant FASTA files in your `resources/local_db_files` directory.

 5. Configure the organization of output plots.